Self-storage can be a lifesaver when you're short on space. But did you know you can save even more money by following a few simple tips?

 Remember that moisture is not suitable for leather or suede material because it will rot over time.
 Therefore, avoid storing these types of shoes near any source of moisture (such as windows).

 8. Make a space for your sports equipment outside.

 If you don't have room to store bikes or sports equipment inside, make a space for them outside.

-9. Create a command center to keep mail, keys, and other small items organized.
+9. Create a command center to organize mail, keys, and other small items.

 You may want to designate a specific area in your home for mail, keys, and other small items.
 A corkboard can be used for reminders and hooks for keys.
 A basket can be used for small items like pens, markers, or even more mail.
 Use a file box for bills and papers that need additional attention.
 Finally, use a small table or decorative box to house all the supplies needed to keep everything organized!

 10. Find areas around your home for extra storage.